Shelley Moore Capito: LGBT rights

 Capito has a mixed record on LGBT issues.
 The Human Rights Campaign gave her a score of 30% in the 113th Congress and 64% in the 114th Congress.
-She received a 0% score in the 115th Congress and a 10% in the 116th Congress.
+She received a 0% score in the 115th Congress and a 10% score in the 116th Congress.

 In 2004 and 2006, Capito voted for the Federal Marriage Amendment, which intended to ban same-sex marriage in the United States.
 But in 2015, she said she believed marriage was a state issue.
 In 2007 Capito voted against the Employment Non-Discrimination Act and against repealing the Don't Ask Don't Tell policy.

-In 2009, Capito voted for the 2009-2010 Defense Appropriations bill, which expanded the legal definition of a hate crime to include crimes committed because of someone's gender identity.
+In 2009, Capito voted for the 2009–2010 Defense Appropriations bill, which expanded the legal definition of a hate crime to include crimes committed because of someone's gender identity.
 Also that year, she voted against legislation that defined hate crimes as including those committed because of someone's sexual orientation.
 In 2013, she voted to reauthorize the Violence Against Women Act, which includes provisions to assist victims regardless of sexual orientation or gender identity and prohibits funding programs that discriminate.

 In 2015, Capito voted for an amendment to the Runaway and Homeless Youth Act that provided support and protections for LGBT youth.
 In 2015, she voted to give same-sex married couples access to Social Security and veterans' benefits.
 In 2017, Capito disagreed with President Trump's use of Twitter to announce a ban on transgender troops in the military, saying, "we should be thankful for any American who selflessly serves our country to defend our freedoms."
 In 2021, she released a statement that she opposed the inclusion of trans youth in the sporting programs of their gender identity; in particular, she opposed the inclusion of trans girls in girls' sporting teams and introduced legislation to ban trans girls from participating.

 In response to the Supreme Court's decision in Obergefell v.
 Hodges, which found a constitutional right to same-sex marriage, Capito said, "While I would have preferred that the Supreme Court leave this decision to the states, it is my hope that all West Virginians will move forward and continue to care for and respect one another."
 In November 2022, Capito was one of 12 Republicans voting to advance legislation, the Respect for Marriage Act, to codify same-sex marriage into federal law; referring to civil same-sex marriage as a "civil partnership," Capito said that the "legislation will allow those who have entered into a civil partnership since the Supreme Court’s 2015 ruling in Obergefell v.
 Hodges, to continue to have their partnerships respected for federal benefit purposes."
 She voted for the final passage of the Respect for Marriage Act on November 29, 2022.